 Women in Learning and Leadership (WILL)

-- To encourage critical thinking, intellectual curiosity and active learning opportunities that empower women as leaders during and beyond college;
+- To encourage critical thinking and intellectual curiosity by providing active learning opportunities that empower students as leaders during and beyond their college years

-- to increase awareness of obstacles created by gender, ethnic and social class stratification, with attention to what those obstacles mean for students living in metropolitan Detroit, and to develop awareness of individual and collective strategies to address these obstacles;
+- To increase awareness of of obstacles created by gender, racial, and social class stratification and develop individual and collective strategies to address these obstacles

 Requirements for WILL